En español | Sirens are warning of a coming recession. It's time for Americans to dust off their personal finance survival kits.

 "That way, it doesn't come out of your cash flow,” says Ruth Transue, senior financial adviser at Wells Fargo Advisors.

-When will the next recession hit?
+When will a recession hit?

 An organization of economists and business analysts asked its members for opinions on when the U.S. economy would enter its next recession.
 Between July 14 and Aug.
 1, 226 responded.